survivejs/react-book/manuscript/06_react_and_flux.md

 Even though the application is starting to look a little better now, there's still work to be done.
 For instance `App` contains plenty of store connection related logic.
 This isn't nice.
 We should extract that so it's easier to manage.

 If you have used languages such as Java or Python before you might be familiar with the concept of decorators.
 They are syntactical sugar that allow us to wrap classes and functions.
-They just provide a nicer syntax for HOCs essentially.
+In short they provide us a way to annotate and push logic elsewhere while keeping our components simple to read.

 There is a [Stage 1 decorator proposal](https://github.com/wycats/javascript-decorators) for JavaScript.
 We'll be using that.
 By definition a decorator is simply a function that returns a function.
 For instance invocation of our `connect` decorator could look like `connect(NoteStore)(App)` without using the decorator syntax (`@connect(NoteStore)`).

-TODO
+`@connect` will wrap our component in another component that in turn will deal with the connection logic (`listen/unlisten/setState`).
+It will maintain the store state internally and then pass it to the child component we are wrapping.
+During this process it will pass the state through props.
+The implementation below illustrates the idea:

 **app/decorators/connect.js**